ceejbot/accidental-noder/slides.md

 ![inline](images/286-million-record.png)

-^ We're now serving as many packages in an hour as we used to in an entire day.
+^ 286 million in 1 day.
+We're now serving as many packages in an hour as we used to in an entire day.

 ---